Unit 9¶

 }

-In this example, we have a superclass Animal with a constructor that takes a name parameter and initializes the name attribute.
-It also has a makeSound() method.
+In the above example, we have a superclass Animal with a constructor that takes a name parameter and initializes the name attribute.
+It also has a makeSound()

 In the Main class, we create references of type Animal and assign them objects of Animal, Dog, and Cat.
 This demonstrates polymorphism, where objects of different types in the inheritance hierarchy can be referred to by a common superclass reference.

-Similarly, we can cast the Animal reference to Cat type, as demonstrated with Cat cat = (Cat) animal3, and then we can call cat.scratch().
+Similarly, we can cast the Animal reference to Cat type, as demonstrated with Cat cat = (Cat) animal3

 When you run the program, it will output: